VivekVSH01/Python/README.md

 # Python
-My Python Hobby Projects I've built and made to work using ChatGPT
+Python Projects I've built and made to work using ChatGPT